Nazarian Social Innovator in Residence

 - Meetings with WSII staff as well as introductions to relevant Wharton/Penn organizations and student groups, when appropriate, including the Leadership Office, the Small Business Development Center, MBA Career Management Office, and student groups such as the Wharton Social Impact Club, Wharton Social Venture Fund, Social Impact Consulting Group, and Social Impact Advisory Board.

-- Guest appearance on SiriusXM’s Business Radio Powered by the Wharton School, and other media opportunities such as interviews with Knowledge@Wharton.
+- Guest appearance on the Dollars and Change podcast, and other media opportunities such as interviews with Knowledge@Wharton.